 The moment when anxiety starts becoming a problem is when these apparently ‘appropriate feedbacks’ starts being more frequent than its necessity.
 It becomes really difficult to distinguish between overthinking and overcomplicating of simple situations and actually assessing the situation in front of them.
 Instances of being overtly jumpy, overwhelmed and oversensitive start taking place.

 A variety of influences are assumed to contribute to anxiety symptoms.
 All of which can further worsen to become disorders.
 Most of the anxious people are in all probability born with a hereditary susceptibility and trait to cultivate an anxiety disorder.
 This development can be completely eradicated, but it can sure be managed with professional and medical help.

-The common causes of anxiety include:
+The common causes of the disorder include: